IzikLisbon/azure-content/articles/application-insights/app-insights-windows-get-started.md

 **Windows Universal apps**: Repeat the steps for both the Phone and the Store project.
 [Example of a Windows 8.1 Universal app](https://github.com/Microsoft/ApplicationInsights-Home/tree/master/Samples/Windows%208.1%20Universal).

+**Important Notes**:

+1. If instrumentation key is passed to InitializeAsync it will be ignored when the app is in the store.
+Always use ApplicationInsights.config to set the instrumentation key.

+2. TelemetryClients must be created after InitializeAsync is completed, otherwise sessions and users will not be tracked.

 ### <a name="network"></a>3.
 Enable network access for your app

 If your app doesn't already [request outgoing network access](https://msdn.microsoft.com/library/windows/apps/hh452752.aspx), you'll have to add that to its manifest as a [required capability](https://msdn.microsoft.com/library/windows/apps/br211477.aspx).